 6.21 Namespace issues [BJL]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.21. does not apply to SPARK, because the language does not attempt to disambiguate conflicting names imported from different packages.
 Use of a name with conflicting imported declarations causes a compile time error.
-The programmer can disambiguate the name usage by using an expanded name that identifies the exporting package.
+The programmer must disambiguate the name usage by using an expanded name that identifies the exporting package.

 6.22 Initialization of variables [LAV]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.22 does not apply to SPARK, because SPARK requires mandatory static verification of information flow which ensures the presence of initialization before use.
+Additionally, in SPARK a variable must

+be initialized with a value which is legal for its type and subtype (if any).

 Note: Variables that are declared to be external are assumed to be initialized externally.